ploomber/notebooks-academy/website/intro.md

 # Notebooks Academy

-This online course will teach you how to use **Jupyter notebooks in a maintainable way** so you can write clean, reproducible code.
+This online course will teach you how to use **Jupyter notebooks in a maintainable way** so you can write clean, reproducible, and production-ready code.

 <div id="newsletter">